pelekh-o/pelekh-o.github.io/content/post/02-rpi-temp-monitoring/index.en.md

 image = "rpi-temp-featered.jfif"
 +++

-In this article, I will show you how I monitor my Raspberry Pi 3b CPU temperature with New Relic.

 I don’t use any active or passive cooling system.
 The board is used mainly to run scripts at scheduled times through cron.

 1. Register a free account at https://newrelic.com/